Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Purpose of the Bill

-The Treasury Laws Amendment (Responsible Buy Now Pay Later and Other Measures) Bill 2024 amends the National Consumer Credit Protection Act 2009, various taxation and federal financial relations laws across several Acts.
+The Treasury Laws Amendment (Responsible Buy Now Pay Later and Other Measures) Bill 2024 is an omnibus Bill which amends the National Consumer Credit Protection Act 2009, in addition to various taxation and federal financial relations laws in the Treasury portfolio.

 Structure of the Bill